Have you ever sat down to learn faster with some new accelerated learning technique and thrown your hands up in the air?

 Every time you take a class, attend a lecture, read a chapter, watch a video or even use an app, take a quick second to jot down everything you can remember.

 Then beneath that, start asking questions about what it is you think was covered … but mysteriously can’t remember.
+This will help train your selective attention abilities.

 Then make two plans: